best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 These tests are much slower to run and can take longer to develop for complex processes.
 Having at least one end-to-end test for your process will ensure that the high-level specification of your code is met.
 This should validate that your user requirements are met.

+### Acceptance testing

+Assures that code works for your end-user's requirements.